penfold42/Shifter/readme.md

 After that is connecting the X and Y pins to an ADC port each, these are defined by **STICK_X_ADC** and **STICK_Y_ADC**.

 Next is powering the logic circuitry, connect **pin 9** to +5V or VCC and **pin 6** to ground.

-I recommend not connecting **pin 5** since that will power the leds and in turn reduce the voltage over the X and Y pots when powering from USB, doing this with an external power supply should work better.
+Last is connecting **pin 5** to enable the power LED on the shifter.

 ## Build